ibm-datapower/datapower-tutorials/datapower-enforce-kerberos/datapower-enforce-kerberos.md

 In our scenario, we'll pass following parameters:

 * *out*: the name of the keytab file fo produce
 * *princ*: the principal name that we have create before, in the form `SPN@REALM` - in our case, the SPN is `HTTP/datapower.mydomain.local` and the realm is `MYDOMAIN.LOCAL`
 * *mapUser*: the active directory username we associated to the SPN, i.e. `dp`
 * *mapOp*: the action to perform to set the mapping attribute, in our case is `set` (the alternative is `add`)
 * *+rndPass*: to force the command to generate a random password
 * *crypto*: the crypto system to use generating the keymap; in our case we’ll specify `All` to give maximum interoperability to the client
-* *ptype*: the type opf the principal we are going to create, in our case we’ll specify `KRB5_NT_PRINCIPAL` to intend a a general principal
+* *ptype*: the type of the principal we are going to create, in our case we’ll specify `KRB5_NT_PRINCIPAL` to intend a a general principal

 ```
 ktpass -out pocAllCrypto.keytab -princ HTTP/datapower.mydomain.local@MYDOMAIN.LOCAL -mapUser dp -mapOp set +rndpass -crypto All -ptype KRB5_NT_PRINCIPAL